amsikking/thorlabs_CS165MU1/README.md

 # thorlabs_CS165MU1
-Python device adaptor: Thorlabs CS165MU1 Zelux 1.6 MP Monochrome CMOS Camera
+Python device adaptor: Thorlabs CS165MU1 Zelux 1.6 MP Monochrome CMOS Camera.
 ## Quick start:
 - Install the "ThorCam" GUI (from Thorlabs) and check the camera.
 It should be straightforward run live mode and save an image etc.